 INSET – THE NEW OFFSET

 Alter Eco has been working tirelessly with our partners and packaging manufacturers to source uncompromisingly and truly eco-friendly packaging.
 It came of no surprise to us that no one had anything available, so we pushed further into the supply chain and worked with the individual sources to see what we could do.
-Three years later, after many trials and tribulations, we were able to come up with a wrapper that not only protects the delicate flavors of our truffles but also actually disappears easily and safely when finished with it.
+Three years later, in 2014, after many trials and tribulations, we were able to come up with an alternative wrapper material that protects the delicate flavors of our truffles just as well as conventional polyethylene.

-The end result is a wrapper made of certified Home Compostable* (as opposed to industrial compostable) metalized Natureflex printed with certified Home Compostable non-toxic ink.
+The end result is a wrapper made from compostable materials – metalized Natureflex printed with certified compostable non-toxic ink.
 The “metalized” part is an extremely thin layer of aluminum (measured in microns- you can see through it) in order to protect the chocolate from oxidation (preserving the yummy freshness of your chocolate!).
 The Natureflex is made from FSC certified eucalyptus and birch trees, sourced from specific plantations in South America and South Africa.
 With ink, there are a myriad of pigments which can contain heavy metals and evil binders.
-Ours were sourced from the most pure pigments with renewable binders.
+Ours were sourced from non toxic pigments with renewable binders.